oburn/oburn.github.io/_posts/2023-01-03-finicky-hack.md

 # Context

-Let me share the biggest producitivy hack I made in 2022.
+Let me share the biggest productivity hack I made in 2022.
 For a while I have been frustrated at the handling of opening URLs on both my work and personal MacBook laptops.
 I want the ability to open certain URLs in different applications.

 For example: